Promises and Secrets

 A website for those not afraid to examine their beliefs, compare them to the real world, and make sure they fit.

-The definition in the YELLOW side is not surprising when you realize that those who believe this also believe that no one is in charge, so anything goes - unless, of course, the "anything goes" part affects them directly.
+The definition in the other viewpoint side is not surprising when you realize that those who believe this also believe that no one is in charge, so anything goes - unless, of course, the "anything goes" part affects them directly.
 At that point, they insist that someone fix the problem, which immediately cancels the relativism - at least for everyone else.

 rel-a-tiv-ism noun: relativism - the doctrine that knowledge, truth, and morality exist in relation to culture, society, or historical context, and are not absolute.

 Relativism is the concept that everyone's opinion matters and no one can question anything if someone believes it.
 In other words, this belief asserts that there are no absolute Truths.

 What do you think?
 That's all that matters.

 This seems to be a society of anarchy, but with a need for someone to blame if things go "wrong".
 In fact, this philosophy of "no one in charge, everyone is on their own, don't force your religion on me", would not work without someone to blame (like the Republicans, conservatives, and those ridiculous Christians) for the natural consequences of the stand itself.

 In addition to the definition in the FACT box above, there is another one in a book called Foreshocks of Antichrist, a collaborative work by Grant Jeffrey, Chuck Missler, Dave Breese, Zola Levitt, and John Walvoord:

 Relativism means, in the final analysis, choosing to do what is right in our own eyes.